 In A Hurry?

-Have done our due diligence, I am thrilled to give you our winner.
+But we've done our due diligence - and I'm thrilled to give you our winner.

 Our top is the Bridgestone E6 Soft Golf Ball.

-It is built to deliver distance and accuracy.
+It's built to deliver distance and accuracy.
 The accuracy part is the one that matters a lot when it comes to slicing the ball.
-Its reduction in the amount of spin generated when driving it off the tee will mean that the ball is much less likely to go off in an unintended direction.
+This ball delivers a reduction in the amount of spin generated when driving it off the tee, which will mean that the ball is much less likely to go off in an unintended direction.

 Beyond solving the slicing problem, the E6 will also deliver great performance once you are out on the green.
-Solving one issue should never be done at the cost of creating another one.
+Let's face it, solving one issue should never be done at the cost of creating another one.

 Our Test Winner After 40 + Hours Of Research: